BRGM/ComPASS/miscellaneous/docker/README.md

 This container also ships `scipy` and `matplotlib` to run and exploit simulations efficiently.

+To manage permission issues we use the [trick from Deni Bertovic](https://denibertovic.com/posts/handling-permissions-with-docker-volumes/) that is implemented in the *switch-user* container.

 ## Generation of the images

 Log into the ComPASS docker regisry: